qubic/core/doc/contributing.md

 ### How to implement profiling

-Currently, profiling is supported through the class `ProfilingScope`, which measures run-time between construction and destruction of an instance.
+Profiling is supported through the class `ProfilingScope`, which measures run-time between construction and destruction of an instance.
 Its most common use case is in local scope, measuring how often a blocks inside a function is executed and how much run-time is spent there.
 It may also be used as a member of an object, for measuring the number of objects constructed / destructed and their life-time.
 However, in EFI it cannot be used in global scope, because constructor and destructor of global objects are not called without the standard runtime library.